asyncapi/generator/docs/installation-guide.md

 1. Node.js v12.16 and higher
 2. Npm v6.13.7 and higher

-To verify the versions of node and npm you have, run the following command on your terminal:
+To verify the versions of Node and Npm you have, run the following command on your terminal:
 ```
 npm -v
 ```